dysbulic/sticker_seller/README.md

-sticker_seller
+Sticker Seller
 ==============

-Selling stickers for bitcoins
+Selling stickers for bitcoins and signing metadata about the transaction.